qmetry/qaf-python/README.md

 {0}.capabilities | Specify additional capability by name with this prefix that can applicable for specific driver.
-For example, chrome.capabilities. env.baseurl | Base URL of AUT to be used. env.resources | File or directory to load driver specific resources, for instance driver specific locators. wd.command.listeners | List of web driver command listeners (fully qualified class name that abstract infostretch.automation.ui.webdriver.abstract_listener.DriverListener) to be registered. we.command.listeners | List of web element command listeners (fully qualified class name that abstract infostretch.automation.ui.webdriver.abstract_listener.ElementListener) to be registered. ws.command.listeners | List of web service command listeners (fully qualified class name that abstract infostretch.automation.ws.rest.ws_listener.WsListener) to be registered. env.default.locale | Local name from loaded locals that need to treated as default local executable.path | Directory path where you can put executable file.
+For example, chrome.capabilities. env.baseurl | Base URL of AUT to be used. env.resources | File or directory to load driver specific resources, for instance driver specific locators. wd.command.listeners | List of web driver command listeners (fully qualified class name that abstract qaf.automation.ui.webdriver.abstract_listener.DriverListener) to be registered. we.command.listeners | List of web element command listeners (fully qualified class name that abstract qaf.automation.ui.webdriver.abstract_listener.ElementListener) to be registered. ws.command.listeners | List of web service command listeners (fully qualified class name that abstract qaf.automation.ws.rest.ws_listener.WsListener) to be registered. env.default.locale | Local name from loaded locals that need to treated as default local executable.path | Directory path where you can put executable file.
 For example, chromedriver, safaridriver, etc.. testing.approach | e.g. behave, pytest